icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 With a **Nvidia Jetson Xavier NX**, instead, keep the button RST/RECOVERY pressed for several seconds and then, when released, the board will be in recovery mode.

 With the **Nvidia Jetson Orin NX**, the procedure is quite the same.
-The recovery mode could be achieved by pressing the Force Recovery and the Reset buttons simultaneously, then release the reset when the fan starts and, after ~2 sec, release the FR button too.
+The recovery mode could be achieved by pressing the Force Recovery and the Reset buttons simultaneously, then release the reset and, after ~2 sec, release the FR button too.
+The fan should starts.

 In order to check that the board went in recovery mode, run on a terminal in the host